 |Address:||Wilson Blvd. - Wallis Hall, Rochester, NY 14627-0011|

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 475 students took at least one online class at University of Rochester.
-This is a decrease from the 487 students who took online classes the previous year.
+In 2019-2020, 9,682 students took at least one online class at University of Rochester.
+This is an increase from the 818 students who took online classes the previous year.